How does smart heating work?

 Honeywell evohome multi-zone means you can control temperature room by room

-A zone is easily created by upgrading your radiator valves to smart wireless motorised valves with a thermostat built-in.
+A zone is created by upgrading your TRV radiator valves to smart wireless motorised valves with a thermostat built-in.

-These radiator valves set the temperature for each of the zones.
+These smart radiator valves are used to control the temperature for each of the zones.
 (NB If you have more than one radiator in each zone, one will become the master for that zone.)

-For instance, you could set your living room to 20C, kitchen to 18C and study to 21C whilst the rest of the house is 16c.
+In this way, you could set your living room to 20C, kitchen to 18C and study to 21C whilst the rest of the house is 16C.

 Multi-zone means you warm your home where and when you want.

 My personal experience of using Evohome:

 Typical mornings in our home start with the bedroom and bathroom warming up first - so it’s nice and cosy when we wake up.